nilanbais/storingsanalyse-generator/README.md

 Returns the amount of notifications for each month of the specified notification type.

 #### Parameters
-- ntype - Notification type.
-Options are: 'meldingen', 'stroingen', 'onterecht', 'preventief', and 'incident'.
+- **ntype** - Notification type.
+Options are: 'meldingen', 'storingen', 'onterecht', 'preventief', and 'incident'.
 ---
 ### *dg*.build_text_aantal_per_maand(input_dict)
 Returns a multiline string containing the text that needs to be added.

 #### Parameters
-- input_dict - A dictionary containing the different data that is needed to generate the text.
+- **input_dict** - A dictionary containing the different data that is needed to generate the text.
 ---
 ### *dg*.get_quarter_comparison(ntype)
 Method to calculate the data needed, adds them to a data dictionary and returns this dictionary.

 #### Parameters
-- ntype - Notification type.
-Options are: 'meldingen', 'stroingen', 'onterecht', 'preventief', and 'incident'.
+- **ntype** - Notification type.
+Options are: 'meldingen', 'storingen', 'onterecht', 'preventief', and 'incident'.
 ---
 ### *dg*.build_quarter_comparison(input_data_dict)
 Returns a multiline string containing the text that needs to be added.

 #### Parameters
-- input_data_dict - A dictionary containing the different data that is needed to generate the text.
+- **input_data_dict** - A dictionary containing the different data that is needed to generate the text.
 ---
 ### *dg*.get_aantal_per_subsystem(ntype, threshold)
 Method to calculate the data needed, adds them to a data dictionary and returns this dictionary.

 #### Parameters
-- ntype - Notification type.
-Options are: 'meldingen', 'stroingen', 'onterecht', 'preventief', and 'incident'.
+- **ntype** - Notification type.
+Options are: 'meldingen', 'storingen', 'onterecht', 'preventief', and 'incident'.
-- threshold - Value of the minimum amount of totifications needed to be added in the text.
+- **threshold** - Value of the minimum amount of totifications needed to be added in the text.
 ---
 ### *dg*.build_text_aantal_per_subsysteem(input_data_dict)
 Returns a multiline string containing the text that needs to be added.

 #### Parameters
-- input_data_dict - A dictionary containing the different data that is needed to generate the text.
+- **input_data_dict** - A dictionary containing the different data that is needed to generate the text.
 ---
 ### *dg*.get_aantal_per_subsysteem(ntype, threshold)
 Method to calculate the data needed, adds them to a data dictionary and returns this dictionary.

 #### Parameters
-- ntype - Notification type.
-Options are: 'meldingen', 'stroingen', 'onterecht', 'preventief', and 'incident'.
+- **ntype** - Notification type.
+Options are: 'meldingen', 'storingen', 'onterecht', 'preventief', and 'incident'.
-- threshold - Value of the minimum amount of totifications needed to be added in the text.
+- **threshold** - Value of the minimum amount of totifications needed to be added in the text.
 ---
 ### *dg*.build_text_aantal_per_subsysteem(input_data_dict)
 Returns a multiline string containing the text that needs to be added.

 #### Parameters
-- input_data_dict - A dictionary containing the different data that is needed to generate the text.
+- **input_data_dict** - A dictionary containing the different data that is needed to generate the text.
 ---
 ### *dg*.build_conclusie_algemeen_intro()
 Returns a multiline string containing the text that needs to be added.